-One major consideration when we talk about smartphone screens can largely be boiled down to the resolution of the display, and as a rough guide, larger numbers are better here.
+One major consideration when we talk about smartphone screens is the resolution of the display, and as a rough guide, larger numbers are better here.
 Encompassed within this 'resolution' category is the size of the screen (in inches), the number of pixels (how much information it can show) and how densely those pixels are packed, referred to as Pixels Per Inch (ppi).

 If you know the size of the display, you can work out how many pixels are squeezed into one square inch: that's the pixels per inch (ppi) figure, which is referred to as pixel density.
 You can easily calculate your phone's ppi using a pixel density calculator.

-We've got the major bases covered below, but will start with HD resolution or higher as that's what most smartphones ship with now.
+We've got the major bases covered below, but will start with HD resolution or higher, since that's what most smartphones ship with nowadays.
 You might also want to pay attention to the stated 'nits' too, which is a rating of brightness for displays.

 |Resolution||Number of pixels